How to replace your car’s air filter

 - Butter knife or spatula

-- Flat or Phillips head screwdriver (if required)
+- Flat or Phillips head screwdriver (find the best cordless screwdriver)

 How long will it take?

 If you already have the new filter ready to go and all of your equipment, then it should take less than 30 minutes to change the air filter in your car.
 If you’re new to getting your hands dirty under the bonnet, then check the owner’s manual to quickly and easily locate the air filter.

 What is a car air filter?